This article was updated on February 18, 2020.

-The New Jersey Paid Sick Leave Act was signed into law on May 2, 2018 and goes into effect on October 29, 2018.
-It requires New Jersey employers of all sizes to provide up to 40 hours of paid sick leave per year to covered employees.
-Just about every employer and employee in New Jersey is affected by this new legislature.
+The New Jersey Earned Sick Leave Law (ESLL) went into effect on October 29, 2018 requiring New Jersey employers of all sizes to provide up to 40 hours of paid sick leave per year to covered employees.
+This law left employers with questions; many of which were answered when New Jersey’s Department of Labor and Workforce Development issued final regulations on January 6, 2020.

 What you need to know:

-- The act requires employers to designate any period of 12 consecutive months (such as calendar or fiscal year) as a “benefit year.”
+- The act requires employers to designate any period of 12 consecutive months (such as calendar, fiscal, or anniversary year) as a “benefit year.”
 In each benefit year, an employee will accrue up to 40 hours of sick time at a rate of one hour for every 30 hours worked.
 Alternatively, an employer may “frontload” the full 40 hours at the beginning of the benefit year.

-- Current employees will begin accruing time as of October 29th.
-New hires starting after October 29th will begin accruing time off as soon as they start but cannot use it until 120 days after their date of hire.
+- Current employees started accruing time off as of October 29, 2018.
+New hires must begin accruing time off as soon as they start working and can begin using accrued time no later than 120 days after their date of hire.

-- The Act’s broadly defined “family member” and long list of reasons for an employee to call out sick (including preventative medical care, care for a family member, result of domestic violence, or to attend their child’s school-related conference) makes it difficult for an employer to object to any sick time request.
+- The Act’s broadly defined “family member” and long list of reasons for an employee to call out sick (including preventative medical care, care for a family member, result of domestic violence, or to attend their child’s school-related conference, meeting, or event) makes it difficult for an employer to object to any sick time request.

 How will the law be enforced?